magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/prepare-for-checkout.md

 ### Verify this step {#verify-step}

-{% glossarytooltip c3ce6f9b-a66a-4d81-ad4c-700f9dfaa9e2 %}Sign in{% endglossarytooltip %} to the Test store as the customer and go to the checkout page.
+{% glossarytooltip c3ce6f9b-a66a-4d81-ad4c-700f9dfaa9e2 %}Sign in{% endglossarytooltip %} to the US store (http://<host>/us ) as the customer and go to the checkout page.

 The payment method is Bank Transfer, the billing and shipping addresses are displayed, and the shipping charges have been calculated.